Spirituality

 William Carlos Williams

-If you've found your way to this page, chances are you're feeling called to work with one of the most powerful plant medicines on Earth.
-Or perhaps you've already returned from a life-changing sequence of ceremonies, and you're seeking guidance on how to bridge the gap between the mystical reality you just experienced and the reality of your everyday life.
+If you've found your way to this page, chances are you're feeling called to work with a powerful and demanding plant medicine tradition.
+Or perhaps you've recently returned from a profound experience—through ceremony, meditation, nature, relationship, or another encounter with the unknown—and are now seeking guidance on how to bridge the gap between the mystical reality you just experienced and the reality of your everyday life.

 While it can be helpful to speak with your ayahuasca curandero or ceremony facilitator, they may or may not have the counseling experience needed to best support your integration.
 On the other hand, a seasoned therapist without firsthand experience in plant medicine work may find it difficult to fully understand the depth and nuance of an ayahuasca ceremony.
-The ideal option, it seems, is to speak with someone who walks in both worlds.
+The ideal option, perhaps, is to speak with someone who has experience in both domains.

-I've worked with a wide range of entheogens throughout my life, including Ayahuasca, Wachuma, Peyote, Hapé, Psilocybin, Chiric Sanango, and Iboga.
+Throughout my life, I've experienced states of transformation not only through plant medicine work, but also through meditation, relationship, encounters with nature, loss, and immersion in other cultures.
+I've worked with a wide range of entheogens, including Ayahuasca, Wachuma, Peyote, Hapé, Psilocybin, Chiric Sanango, and Iboga.
 I believe that when used with integrity, reverence, and proper guidance, plant medicines can be a blessing.
-However, the majority of focus on plant medicines is often related to the ceremonies themselves, rather than the preparations beforehand and—most importantly—the integration afterwards.
+However, most attention surrounding plant medicines tends to focus on the ceremonies themselves, rather than the preparation beforehand and—most importantly—the integration afterward.

-Of course, this sort of inner work may not sound as enticing and majestic as an ayahuasca ceremony itself, but once you authentically integrate the lessons, healings, and truths you received during your ceremony, your entire life will become more magical and profound than any retreat imaginable.
+Of course, this sort of inner work may not sound as enticing and majestic as an ayahuasca ceremony itself, but once you authentically integrate the lessons, healings, and truths you received during your ceremony, the distance between transcendent experience and everyday life begins to narrow.
 And, ultimately, isn't that the goal?

-When I was facing a scary health situation, my partner reminded me of something very important:
+When I was facing a serious health situation, my partner reminded me of something important:

 A surgeon will likely see surgery as the solution.